Bira/octopus-carnival/_posts/2020-03-02-the-only-good-metaplot.md

 consequences in their games.

 And that's metaplot in its original, "platonically ideal" form.
-It's _what happens at the table_, propagating to the other PC parties that are pare of the same gaming group.
+It's _what happens at the table_, propagating to the other PC parties that are part of the same gaming group.
 This is practical because the setting is owned by a single GM or a small circle of them, who run the games for all groups involved and keep track of it all.
 As for "canon NPCs", _there are none_.
 It's PCs all the way